By Delft Hyperloop, April 2018

 In autumn 2017, a report from the Ministry of Infrastructure and the Environment on Hyperloop for the Netherlands was made public.
 The outcome if this report is that the Netherlands could strengthen their position in the future by becoming a leader in Smart Mobility, through developing the Hyperloop technology.
 As a first action, the report advises the government to construct a partly publicly financed 3 km test tube in the Netherlands, preferably in a location where it could be integrated into a commercial track in the future.

 There is an increasing interest for Hyperloop outside the ministry as well.
-Member of parliament Rob Jetten (political party: Democrats 66) also delivered a speech in October 2017 in parliament, wherein he encourages the government to invest in Hyperloop technology in order to make the Netherlands the leading player for Hyperloop in Europe.
+Member of Parliament Rob Jetten (political party: Democrats 66) also delivered a speech in October 2017 in parliament, wherein he encourages the government to invest in Hyperloop technology in order to make the Netherlands the leading player for Hyperloop in Europe.

-The endeavours of these political figures to encourage investments in Hyperloop, shows that at least this technology is being discussed in public debate.
+The endeavors of these political figures to encourage investments in Hyperloop, shows that at least this technology is being discussed in public debate.
 This is already a positive beginning for the implementation of Hyperloop.
-Of course, these are also plenty of sceptics, which have expressed doubts concerning whether the Netherlands would profit from the investment in a Hyperloop transportation system.
+Of course, these are also plenty of skeptics, which have expressed doubts concerning whether the Netherlands would profit from the investment in a Hyperloop transportation system.
 Main concerns are: whether the Hyperloop would truly be an addition to Dutch or European forms of transportation, passenger comfort, transportation of disabled passengers, keeping the tube under pressure, safety and capacity.
 Research on safety, networks and track technology must be conducted, in order to address these issues.
-In our opinion, this research should be done in a well planned cooperation between the government, corporate parties and universities.
+In our opinion, this research should be done in a well-planned cooperation between the government, corporate parties and universities.
 This will be discussed in the following subchapters.

 Hyperloop can only be implemented in the Netherlands if shared objectives are set, investments are made, research is conducted and the concept is publicly supported.
 Therefore, we envision a structured and constructive Hyperloop collective of government institutions, corporate parties and universities.

 The government has the task of coordinating and leading the development of Hyperloop.
 Therefore, leading figures such as ministers and secretaries of state must take an active role in bringing parties together, setting shared objectives and advocating the development of Hyperloop.
 The authority to commence the construction of a test track or network also lies with government institutions, as well as the international connections to set up a European network.
-Government parties in the Netherlands which have already expressed interested in Hyperloop and with whom Delft Hyperloop is already in contact, are: the Ministry of Infrastructure and the Environment, the Ministry of Economic Affairs, StartUp Delta (a government founded initiative to enhance the entrepreneurship climate in the Netherlands) and TNO, a research institution which is closely tied to the government.
+Government parties in the Netherlands which have already expressed interested in Hyperloop and with whom Delft Hyperloop is already in contact, are: the Ministry of Infrastructure and the Environment, the Ministry of Economic Affairs, StartUp Delta (a government-funded initiative to enhance the entrepreneurship climate in the Netherlands) and TNO, a research institution which is closely tied to the government.

 Besides endorsement from the government, it is essential that companies are also actively involved in the development of Hyperloop.
 In order to justify public investments, it is important that corporate investments are done, to show that there is a substantial interest in and commitment to Hyperloop within the private sector.
 The investments are also necessary for their monetary value; a test track would not be purely publicly funded.
-Many companies also have relevant technological expertise and experience with similar large projects, which is of great value to the development of Hyperloop.
+Many companies also have relevant technical expertise and experience with similar large projects, which is of great value to the development of Hyperloop.
 There is a large list of companies wishing to be part of the development of Hyperloop.
-A selection of these are our partners, and in the process of designing our pod we have come to see how valuable their knowledge and experience is.
+A selection of these are our partners, and in the process of designing our pod, we have come to see how valuable their knowledge and experience is.

 Finally, universities and research institutes play an important role in the development of Hyperloop.
 There are still so many practical and conceptual issues concerning Hyperloop which need to be researched, critically evaluated, designed and tested.
 There is a wonderful stack of work for faculties ranging from civil engineering and physics to sociology and economics.
 To prove the feasibility of Hyperloop, or to address the problems of Hyperloop, academic institutions must also be actively involved in the development of a Dutch or European Hyperloop network.